ponderworthy/MultiJACK/README.md

 ### Script HARD

-HARD starts the JACK server connected to real audio hardware.
+HARD starts the single JACK server connected to real audio hardware.
 I have a USB stereo audio device in use, whose ALSA name (see /proc/asound/cards) is "Device", thus:

     #/bin/bash
     /usr/bin/jackd -nHARD -dalsa -r48000 -p512 -n3 -Xraw -D -Chw:Device -Phw:Device

+In current testing, this is run within its own xterm.

+It is unclear whether multiple hard servers could be supported; this might be possible by containerization, so that each hard server would be given its own multicast IP.
+Food for thought anyhow.

+### Script HARD-IP

+HARD-IP needs to be run after HARD starts, after jackd -nHARD is running and confirmed good.
+It starts zita-n2j, which connects to the hard server, and waits to receive audio data from soft servers, via multicast on port 54321:

+    #/bin/bash
+    zita-n2j --jserv HARD 127.0.0.1 54321

+In current testing, this is run within its own xterm.

 ### Script SOFT

-SOFT starts the first JACK server not connected to audio hardware.
-It runs the dummy driver.
+SOFT starts JACK servers not connected to audio hardware.
+They run the dummy driver.
 This script is invoked with a single command-line option, which is the soft server number.  zita-njbridge supports a theoretical maximum of 64 total servers, which means 1 hard and 63 soft.

     #/bin/bash
-    /usr/bin/jackd -nPART$1 -ddummy -r48000 -p512
+    /usr/bin/jackd -nSOFT$1 -ddummy -r48000 -p512

+For the current test example, after HARD and HARD-IP are running in their separate xterms, I start two more xterms, one running this command:

+    bash SOFT 1

+the other

+    bash SOFT 2

-### Addendum
+### Script SOFT-IP

-It is unclear whether multiple hard servers could be supported; this might be possible by containerization, so that each hard server would be given its own multicast IP.
+SOFT-IP needs to be started after all soft JACK servers are running.
+It starts zita-j2n, which connects to each soft server, and then looks for zita-n2j over multicast and connects to it, completing the connections between each soft server and the hard server.

+    #/bin/bash
+    zita-j2n --jserv SOFT$1 --float 127.0.0.1 54321

+For the current test example, after all of the above are running in their separate xterms, I start two more xterms, one running this command:

+    bash SOFT-IP 1

+the other

+    bash SOFT-IP 2